1000+

 Specific Performance

-If the damages cannot be compensated in monetary terms or are incompetent as a legal remedy, the innocent party can request an alternative relief called specific performance.
+If the damages cannot be compensated in monetary terms or are inadequate as a legal remedy, the innocent party can request an alternative relief called specific performance.
 Under this, the court orders a particular duty that the breaching party must perform in return for the damages caused.

 Also Read: Avoid Business Contract Disputes with these Expert Tips!